- Conduct web or book research on the life of Abraham Lincoln

 - Construct a time line of Lincoln's life

-- Chalkboard or whiteboard for class instruction
+- Whiteboard or chart paper and markers for class instruction and word web

 - Computers for class use